RL ROLAND LOPEZ

 end

-NOTE: A non ActiveRecord class in the models?!
+NOTE: a non-ActiveRecord class in the models?!

 <!-- Rest of the form... -->